swarup-p/VSD_Physical_Design_Workshop/README.md

 In routing, metal layers are interconnected with valid pattern of horizontal and vertical wires.
 The specifications such as wire width, pitch, thickness are provided by foundry in PDK.

-The idea behind routing is to find shortest path between two nodes and there exists several algorithms that do this task in optimal way.
+The idea behind routing is to find shortest path between two nodes and there are several algorithms that do this task in optimal way.
 Although idea is to find shortest path, the 'L' shaped routing lines should always be preferred than 'Z' or 'Zigzag' shaped lines.
 OpenLane uses TritonRoute algorithm for routing process.
-This alogorithm works in two stages,
+This algorithm works in two stages,

   - Global Routing (Fast route) -> Generates routing guides
   - Detailed Routing -> Uses routing guides from previous global routing stage to generate detailes routing solution with optimized wire length and via count.

 ### Generate Power Distribution Network

-Although this step should be a part of floorplan process, this particular version of openlane does not support it yet.
+Although this step should be a part of floorplan process, this particular version of openlane does not support it.
 Therefore, power distribution network is generated after CTS run.
 Use command,

 	gen_pdn